All Episodes

 This thing is a flawed premise.

-I'll bet it I'll bet this book, right wingers love Reagan, and they talk about Reagan, but they couldn't hold Reagan's whatever because they Reagan met with the opposition.
+And the purpose of this, obviously to make Matthews some money, but it's also to try to create the notion that the Republicans today, I'll bet this book, right-wingers love Reagan and they talk about Reagan, but they couldn't hold Reagan's whatever because Reagan met with the opposition.

 Reagan liked the Democrats.

-I that's why, because Gip that Gipper's part of the book.
+That's why, because Gipper's part of the book.

 So that's why they're doing it out there.